 As offices emptied out during March of 2020, remote workloads became a stress test for IT systems across the globe.
 It wasn’t just a case of having enough bandwidth to connect now-remote workers, but could business networks sustain the sudden challenges of doing business in uncharted territory?

-During a recent Transport Topics webinar on the benefits of the cloud for our industry, Trimble Transportation’s Keith Weitz, Vice President of Technology and Cloud Services, told the story of one client who found their business suddenly brought to a standstill by the pandemic:
+Trimble Transportation’s Keith Weitz, Vice President of Technology and Cloud Services, tells the story of one client who found their business suddenly brought to a standstill by the pandemic:

 “Our customer was unable to dispatch so they couldn’t process orders in a timely fashion.
 The system they were using was highly sensitive to latency, and connecting to it remotely was not cutting it.
 A large part of the problem was remote connections to their SQL Server.
-We quickly built an environment for them in our cloud utilizing Citrix technologies and migrated their data overnight.
-Now the client had a remote solution, and they were able to get their business back up and running.
-They could work from their home during the pandemic or anyplace else if they wanted to and not miss a beat.”
+Trimble experts solved the problem.
+However, the situation never would have happened had the customer previously moved to a TMS SaaS solution using Microsoft's Azure in tandem with Trimble Transportation.”

-Weitz also discussed a client that was the victim of a ransomware attack, a real threat which has been growing in recent months.
+Weitz also discussed a client that was the victim of a ransomware attack, a real threat which has been growing recently.

 Ransomware exploits security flaws in unpatched systems, enters through exposed network ports, or arrives in phishing scams delivered via legitimate-looking emails.
-The cost to victims is climbing: last year the average cost of a ransomware attack went from $750,000 in 2020 to almost $2 million.
-Two high-profile cases this summer in the U.S. had significant impacts on supplies of gasoline and meat, costing the victimized suppliers $8 million and $11 million in ransoms to get decryption keys (and back to business).
+The cost to victims is climbing: the average cost of a ransomware attack went from $750,000 in 2020 to almost $2 million.
+Two high-profile cases in the summer of 2020 in the U.S. had significant impacts on supplies of gasoline and meat, costing the victimized suppliers $8 million and $11 million in ransoms to get decryption keys (and back to business).

 - Annual support contacts on hardware become a thing of the past.